LGuetta/NLP_Project/README.md

    - Save the outputs.

 2. **Explore Notebooks**
-   - Navigate to the `notebooks/` directory and open `Exploratory_Data_Analysis.ipynb` to perform EDA and visualize data insights.
+   - Navigate to the `notebooks/` directory and open `EDA.ipynb` to perform EDA and visualize data insights.

 ## Analysis
 - Sentiment Analysis: Uses both BERT "kk08 cryptobert" for crypto-specific sentiment and VADER for general sentiment scoring.